How to Cite a Conference Paper

 APA 7th Edition

-APA Style uses a straightforward format that clearly identifies the type of presentation with a bracketed description.
+APA Style uses a straightforward format that clearly identifies the type of paper with a bracketed description.
 This is a very helpful system for your readers.
 The official Conference Presentation References page offers more details.

 Reference List Format: